 I.G.
-Investment Management, Ltd. is the Manager and Trustee of the Fund.
-I.G.
-Investment Management, Ltd. and/or Mackenzie Investments Europe Limited acts as Portfolio Advisor(s) to the Fund.
-In some cases, Mackenzie Financial Corporation and/or Mackenzie Investments Asia Limited has been engaged as sub-advisor to provide investment services to the Fund.
+Investment Management, Ltd. is the Manager, Portfolio Advisor and Trustee of the Fund.
 The Fund is distributed by Investors Group Financial Services Inc. and Investors Group Securities Inc. (collectively, the "Distributors").
 These companies are, indirectly, wholly owned subsidiaries of IGM Financial Inc.